310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% bubble Tetora %}
 Uh, yeah, it’s a good thing you did.

 Right, Taichou.
-It’s about time for the skit, so can I leave the rest to you two?
+It’s 'bout time for the skit, so can I leave the rest to you two?
 {% endbubble %}

 {% bubble Chiaki %}
-Yeah, there’s not as many customers now, so we’ll be fine.
+Yeah, there aren’t as many customers now, so we’ll be fine.

 Nagumo, I know you didn’t ask for my help, but… Just because you’re acting out a delinquent role, doesn’t mean you have to try and become one.